 2. Slow down your Search

-Using Google search too quickly exhibits using a bot or programs to send automated traffic.
-So, if you are googling too fast, you are bound to see the ‘Unusual traffic from your computer network’ screen.
+Using Google search too quickly resembles using a bot or programs to send automated traffic.
+If you Google too fast, you will see the ‘Unusual traffic from your computer network’ screen.

-Most of the time, users get to see the error just because they are searching too quickly.
-On such events, Google flags those searches as automated.
+Most of the time, users see the error just because they are searching too quickly.
+In such cases, Google flags those searches as automated.

 The best you can do is restart the web browser and slow down.
-You can use Google search for unlimited time, but make sure it shouldn’t be so fast that you appear as a bot.
+You can use Google search for an unlimited time, but make sure it isn’t so fast that you appear as a bot.

 3. Disable the VPN/Proxy Services